Compulsive behavior

-Dermatophagia – extreme nail biting / biting of skin to point of an obsessive–compulsive disorder (OCD) or other condition leading to self mutilating behaviour such as autistic spectrum disorders (as is the case in this example) or Lesch-Nyhan Syndrome.
+Dermatophagia – extreme nail biting/biting of skin to point of an obsessive–compulsive disorder (OCD) or other condition leading to self mutilating behaviour such as autistic spectrum disorders (as is the case in this example) or Lesch-Nyhan Syndrome.

 Compulsive behavior (or compulsion) is defined as performing an action persistently and repetitively.
 Compulsive behaviors could be an attempt to make obsessions go away.
 Compulsive behaviors are a need to reduce apprehension caused by internal feelings a person wants to abstain from or control.
 A major cause of compulsive behavior is obsessive–compulsive disorder (OCD).
 "Compulsive behavior is when someone keeps doing the same action because they feel like they have to, even though they know these actions do not align with their goals."
+An individual may perform certain actions in an attempt to prevent or reduce anxiety, uncertainty, or negative consequences.
+The elements that make a behavior compulsive is when one feels the need to do an action, cannot stop themselves from doing that action, and being aware that these actions go against their goals.
+These actions are done in a habitual and repetitive manner with a specific pattern.

-There are many different types of compulsive behaviors including shopping, hoarding, eating, gambling, trichotillomania and picking skin, itching, checking, counting, washing, sex, and more.
-Also, there are cultural examples of compulsive behavior.
+There are many different types of compulsive behaviors including shopping, hoarding, eating, gambling, trichotillomania and picking skin, itching, checking, counting, washing, sex, scrupulosity and more.

 Disorders in which it is seen

 Addiction and obsessive–compulsive disorder (OCD) feature compulsive behavior as core features.
-Addiction is simply a compulsion toward a rewarding stimulus, whereas in OCD, a compulsion is a facet of the disorder.
+Addiction is simply a compulsion toward a rewarding stimulus, whereas in OCD, compulsions are an attempt to reduce distressing and obsessive thoughts.
+The compulsive behaviors that individuals with OCD do are often related to their obsessive thoughts and performed to relieve anxiety caused by these thoughts; this is unlike habits, which are repeated behaviors done automatically or out of routine.
 The most common compulsions for people with OCD are washing and checking.

+Addiction is not a compulsive behavior in the beginning stages.
+An individual typically derives pleasure from the substance or behavior in the beginning.
+After some time, the addiction can become a compulsive behavior when that individual begins to depend on the substance or behavior for relief rather than pleasure.
+Many people with OCD also suffer with substance abuse disorder.

 While not all compulsive behaviors are addictions, some such as compulsive sexual behavior have been identified as behavioral addictions.

 Occurrence

-About 50 million people in the world today appear to have some type of obsessive–compulsive disorder.
-Affected people are often more secretive than other people with psychological problems, so the more serious psychological disorders are diagnosed more often.
-Many who exhibit compulsive behavior will claim it is not a problem and may endure the condition for years before seeking help.
+OCD tends to present itself between the ages of 7 and 12 and between the late teen years and early adulthood, around age 20.
+On average, children and teens experience OCD symptoms for 2.5 years before assessment.
+Around an additional 1.5 years may pass before they seek treatment due to hidden or confusing symptoms.
+About 1 in 40 adults have OCD or will develop it at some point in their lives.